-Throughout the early 60’s, locals were finding fragments of a deep blue crystal throughout the Merelani Foothills of Tanzania.
-Nestled at the base of Mt.
-Kilimanjaro, no one yet knows how famous this blue stone will become in the years to come.
-Popular accounts explain that a Masai tribesman, Ali Juuyawatu, is the first person to discover a tanzanite stone.
+In the early 60s, locals were finding scraps of a deep blue crystal throughout the Merelani Foothills of Tanzania.
+Located at the base of Mt.
+Kilimanjaro, no one knew the identity of this strange gemstone.
+Popular tales explain that a Masai tribesman was the first person to discover tanzanite.

 Modern Tanzanite Mining Operations

-The government decides to reduce small-scale operations in 1990.
-They divide the tanzanite mine into four separate Blocks, labeling them A, B, C, and D. Blocks A and C go to commercial interests in the mine.
-Meanwhile, artisanal miners continue working Blocks B and D. By 2004, the TanzaniteOne Group acquires Block C. TanzaniteOne is the largest commercial producer of tanzanite.
-Shop LC is a major TanzaniteOne Sightholder through our wholesale division of STS Jewels.
-By partnering with this mining company, we can offer ethically sourced tanzanite gemstones at our incredible daily low cost.
+The government would reduce small-scale operations in 1990.
+They divide the tanzanite mine into four separate Blocks, labeling them A, B, C, and D. Blocks A and C go to commercial operations.
+Small scale mining continues in Blocks B and D.

-Celebrate this rare gemological event with your very own tanzanite jewelry piece.
-Now is the perfect opportunity to take advantage of this once-in-a-lifetime milestone.
-With less than 30 years of supply remaining, high-quality tanzanite is only going to become scarcer.
-There’s no better time to own this select gemstone that’s one thousand times rarer than diamond.
+Now is the perfect opportunity to take advantage.
+Experts say less than 30 years of supply remain, and high-quality tanzanite is only going to become harder to get.

 We are sorry that this post was not useful for you!